akuklev/akuklev.github.io/modalities.md

 This is the “all” operator of Verse Calculus, while εᵀ gives “one” operator.

+TODO: Show that the “stream” `all(prgm : □◇P)` is productive and dense in the spectrum `◇P` with respect to the topology given by positively semi-decidable predicates.

+# Spectral quantifiers and perceived entanglement

 # Embedding of the type-theoretic model of ZF-sets into ◇ by Zakharyaschev subframe canonical formulae

 # Set-theoretic model a la Pujet-Tabareau and conservativity via back-and-fourth argument

-# Normalization for the modal-free fragment and admissibility of Markov principle
+# Admissibility of the computational Markov principle

-# Future work: Canonicity for the □-fragment, productivity for the ◇-fragment

-The former means that the “stream” `all(prgm : □◇P)` is productive and dense in the spectrum `◇P` with respect to the topology given by positively semi-decidable predicates.